Pray (Take That song): Critical reception

 AllMusic editor Peter Fawthrop described "Pray" as a "quality ballad" in his review of Everything Changes.
 Tom Ewing of Freaky Trigger complimented Barlow's songwriting on the song.
 He said that "at this point he was still the group's secret weapon – canny and professional enough to bring the hooks but with a streak of desperate earnestness.
 So the classic Take That song – "Pray" isn't their best, but it very much sets a template – wanders like a lost puppy on the verses then pulls itself together for a monster chorus."
 Caroline Sullivan from The Guardian viewed it as "rather fine".
+Chris Roberts from Melody Maker felt the song "boasted a fantastic chorus".
+Another Melody Maker editor, David Bennun, named it "one of Nineties pop's most exalted moments, and the only song so far to justify the talk about Gary Barlow's writing talent."
 A reviewer from Music & Media commented, "The five messiahs have found a juvenile congregation in the UK willing to lend its ear.
 Now they're praying for continental attention for their matchless bubble gum soul."

-Alan Jones from Music Week gave "Pray" three out of five.
-He felt that it is a "fairly intricate mid-tempo workout [that] has pleasant harmonies and a glossy sheen, although the song itself is more slight than some of the group's previous efforts – none of which really matters, as it's bound for the Top Five."
-In an retrospective review, Pop Rescue wrote that Barlow's "soft soulful vocals make light work of this whilst the rest of the group put in some great vocal harmonies.
-The song is light and summery, thanks to the 90’s rent-a-beat".
+Alan Jones from Music Week gave "Pray" a score of three out of five.
+He found that it is a "fairly intricate mid-tempo workout [that] has pleasant harmonies and a glossy sheen, although the song itself is more slight than some of the group's previous efforts – none of which really matters, as it's bound for the Top Five."
 Smash Hits gave "Pray" four out of five, praising the chorus as "a fab gospel tune with the group sharing vocals and doing those beautiful harmonies that they seem to be getting so good at these days."
 The magazine also declared it as "a pretty mature song" and "a definite number 1."
 A reviewer from Staffordshire Sentinel complimented it as a "soulful ballad".

+In a 2012 retrospect Pray was awarded The Guardian Music Award for Best Number 1 Single of 1993 stating "filled with euphoria, guitar riffs and the boys' echoing vocals, this was Take That at their peak, and rightly kept them at No 1 for four weeks".